What is the Health Star Rating system?

-The Health Star Rating system is a front-of-pack labelling system developed for use in Australia and New Zealand.
-Its purpose is to ‘provide convenient, relevant and readily understood nutrition information and/or guidance on food packs to assist consumers to make informed food purchases and healthier eating choices’.
+The Health Star Rating system aims to ‘provide convenient, relevant and readily understood nutrition information and/or guidance on food packs to assist consumers to make informed food purchases and healthier eating choices’.

-A Project Committee was established to develop the Health Star Rating system that included representatives from Australian, and state and territory governments, industry, public health and consumer groups.
+The Project Committee established to develop an appropriate front-of-pack labelling system included representatives from the Australian and state and territory governments, industry, public health and consumer groups.

 - Label implementation and consistency with the Health Star Rating system Style Guide;